-Service name: SLA Breach Prediction Type: Cross-domain Capabilities Support (O M) Description Start SLA Breach Prediction Μ The service starts to receive and analyse resources monitoring data from the Monitoring Data Aggregator service for specific contract SLAs using AI techniques in order to predict possible breaches in SLAs and detect anomalies.
-SLA Breach Prediction process could be started by the marketplace after a new contractual agreement or by the Intelligent Network Slice and Service Orchestration service in order to estimate the future needs for resources.
+Service name: SLA Breach Prediction Type: Cross-domain Capabilities Support (O M) Description Start SLA Breach Prediction pipeline М The service receives a new SLA event and then waits for monitoring data from the Monitoring Data Aggregator service for specific contract SLAs using AI techniques in order to predict possible breaches in SLAs and detect anomalies.
 Update SLA Breach Prediction М This capability is used when there is a need to change the characteristics of an SLA Breach Prediction Process.
 It can be used when the contracts SLAs have been changed and when there is a need to add/remove SLAs or modify Start/End Times.
-Terminate SLA Breach Prediction М This capability is used to stop receiving and analysing resources monitoring data for specific contract SLAs.
-Return active SLA Breach Predictions М This capability is used to create a list of active SLA Breach Predictions, their descriptions, their breach predictions and their subscribers.
-Subscribe to SLA Breach Prediction М This capability is used when a module should receive SLA Breach Predictions for specific SLAs/contracts.
+Terminate SLA Breach Prediction м This capability is used to stop receiving and analysing resources monitoring data for specific contract SLAs.
+Return active SLA Breach Predictions м This capability is used to create a list of active SLA Breach Predictions, their descriptions, their breach predictions and their subscribers.
 Publish Notifications for SLA Breach Predictions М This capability is used to send to the subscribed modules predictions for SLA violations.
 The predictions include the SLOs that will be violated, when these violations will occur, to what extent the SLAs will be violated and the level of certainty for SLAs violations.
-Unsubscribe from SLA Breach Prediction М This capability is used to stop receiving notifications for SLA breach predictions for specific SLAs/contracts.
-Configure Machine Learning Algorithms М This capability is used to select and configure the machine learning algorithms based on the types of SLA metrics to be monitored and the associated requirements.
-Notes none 2
+Configure Machine Learning Algorithms М This capability is used to configure the machine learning algorithms based on the types of SLA metrics that are being monitored and the associated requirements.
+Notes none

 Operation name: startSLABreachPrediction Description This operation is used to start receiving and analysing monitoring data for specific contract SLAs.
 Input Parameters Туре Description Description String A textual description of SLA Breach Prediction.
 ContractIDs List of Strings The identifiers of the contracts for which predictions will be made for violations of their SLAs.
 SLAMetrics String array List of specific SLA metrics for the case that the predictions will not be related to all SLAs of the contracts.
 StartTime DateTime The SLA Breach Prediction could start immediately or at a specific time.
-EndTime DateTime The SLA Breach Prediction for the specific contract/SLAs will be terminated and the END Time of when the module will receive the 'Terminate SLA Breach Prediction'' command.
+EndTime DateTime The SLA Breach Prediction for the specific contract/SLAs will be terminated and the END Time of when the module will receive the 'Terminate SLA Breach Prediction" command.
 Output Parameters Туре Description SLABreachPredictionID String In case of success, it returns the Identifier of the new SLA Breach Prediction process.
 ErrorMessageID String In case of error, it returns the Identifier of the error message.
 ErrorDescription String Optionally it returns specific details for the error.
 Notes

 Operation name: updateSLABreachPrediction Description This operation can be used when the contracts SLAs have been changed and when there is a need to add/remove SLAs or modify Start/End Times.
 Input Parameters Туре Description SLABreachPredictionID String The Identifier of the SLA Breach Prediction process that will be modified.
 ContractIDs String The identifiers of the contracts for which predictions will be made for violations of their SLAs.
 SLAMetrics String List of specific SLA for the case that the predictions will not be related to all SLAs of the contracts.
 StartTime DateTime The SLA Breach Prediction could start immediate or at a specific time.
-EndTime DateTime The SLA Breach Prediction for the specific contract/SLAs will be terminated and the END Time of when the module will receive the 'Terminate SLA Breach Prediction'' command.
+EndTime DateTime The SLA Breach Prediction for the specific contract/SLAs will be terminated and the END Time of when the module will receive the 'Terminate SLA Breach Prediction" command.
 Output Parameters Туре Description Status String In case of success, it returns a success message, otherwise an error message.
 ErrorMessageID String In case of error, it returns the Identifier of the error message.
 ErrorDescription String Optionally it returns specific details for the error.
-Notes )
+Notes